laristra/portage/README.md

 - **__Either__** Boost (1.53.0+) **__or__** Thrust (1.6.0+):
   We wrap some features of either one of these packages.
-If you would like to run with OpenMP or TBB threads, then you _must_ use Thrust
+If you would like to run with OpenMP or TBB threads, then you _must_ use Thrust.

 portage provides wrappers for a few third-party mesh types.
 Building support for these is _optional_: